ousiax/ousiax.github.io/_posts/2018-12-27-intall-minikube-with-kubeadm-on-debian.md

 Available Commands:
-  addons         Modify minikube's kubernetes addons ip             Retrieves the IP address of the running cluster logs           Gets the logs of the running instance, used for debugging minikube, not user code service        Gets the kubernetes URL(s) for the specified service in your local cluster
+  addons         Modify minikube's kubernetes addons completion     Outputs minikube shell completion for the given shell (bash or zsh) ip             Retrieves the IP address of the running cluster logs           Gets the logs of the running instance, used for debugging minikube, not user code service        Gets the kubernetes URL(s) for the specified service in your local cluster